Dikhil: Economy

 Dikhil is one of Djibouti's main agricultural areas, with the local economy largely centered around farming.
 The town serves as a commercial transit point for goods between Djibouti City and Ethiopia.
 The city was visited by more than 6,000 tourists over the years.
 Ethiopian trucks and traders frequently pass through the town.

 Climate

-Dikhil is located at an altitude of 507 meters above sea level in low-shrouded mountains and hills and the surrounding mountains.
+Dikhil is situated on a spur of a plateau in the Okarre Mountains.

-Dikhil has a Semi-arid climate (Köppen climate classification: BSh).
-Characterized by hot and dry summers, and mild to cool winters where most of the precipitation is concentrated (spring and autumn being pleasantly warm transitional seasons).
+Dikhil has a hot arid climate (Köppen: BWh) with hot and dry, prolonged summers and mild winters.
 However, due to the town's altitude and inland location, its climate features are the humidity is very low, and temperatures usually fall on 28 °C (82 °F) at night, which makes summer particularly pleasant compared to coastal cities.
 The rainy season extends from July to October.
-From November to February, the town experiences the cool winter season.
+From November to February, the town experiences the mild winter season.
 It heats up from June to October, though the nights are pleasant.
 This elevation gives the settlement and the surrounding area a milder climate than the Djibouti city coastal area, where the weather is typically hot.